Skip to main content

 3. Name the tools that prove you can do the work

-Business and finance resumes become stronger when tools are concrete.
-If you use Excel, Power BI, SAP, Oracle, QuickBooks, NetSuite, or another ERP or reporting platform, mention the systems that actually support your application.
+Business and finance resumes are stronger when you mention specific tools.
+If you use Excel, Power BI, SAP, Oracle, QuickBooks, NetSuite, or another ERP or reporting platform, mention the systems that are directly relevant to the roles you are applying for.

 See Better phrasing